datacats/datacats/docs/docker.rst

 One of those containers is our database migration.
 After the migration is done, `the container is destroyed`_.
 It may take you some time to get used to this way of doing things.
-After all, we just created and destroyed a perfectly good "virtual machine"[#f1]_ just so we can run a 5 second script.
+After all, we just created and destroyed a perfectly good "virtual machine" just so we can run a 5 second script.
 How wasteful!
 But this is the primary paradigm of how Docker and containers work.
 The sooner you get used to it, the happier your experience with Docker will be.